 Pay it Forward

 The Pay it Forward initiative is developing a new generation of philanthropists through an innovative course-based service-learning program that engages Ohio college students in hands-on philanthropy, grant-making, and volunteer service while providing community nonprofits with much needed assistance during difficult economic times.
 Participating faculty infuse the study of philanthropy as a core component of the coursework and each course receives real dollars to award non-profit agencies.
-Students provide up to 15 hours of volunteer service to local non-profit agencies while simultaneously identifying community needs, establishing funding criteria, and engaging in group decision-making as part of the course.
+Students provide volunteer service to local non-profit agencies while simultaneously identifying community needs, establishing funding criteria, and engaging in group decision-making as part of the course.

 Pay it Forward simultaneously improves student learning, faculty scholarship, college engagement, non-profit capacity, and community needs.
 Pay it Forward is sponsored by Ohio Campus Compact and made possible through private foundations and organizations.